pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

     <?php } ?>
 ```

-Pimcore uses by default an improved version of the Symfony PHP templating engine (`PhpEngine`) and therefore plain php as template language.
+Pimcore uses by default an improved version of the Symfony PHP templating engine (`PhpEngine`) and therefore plain PHP as template language.
 So you have the full power of
 Symfony templates with all Symfony functionalities available.
-In addition to that, there are some Pimcore specific additions like so called *editables*,
+In addition to that, there are some Pimcore specific additions like the so called *editables*,
 which add editable parts (placeholders) to the layout and some custom templating helpers.

 We've improved the default [Symfony PHP engine](http://symfony.com/doc/current/templating/PHP.html), by adding the `$this` context, which is basically the same as using